md-hussain-naheen/my-amazon-clone/README.md

 * Stripe API is used for enabling real online payment system.
 * All data regarding payments is sotred in Firebase database.
-* Firebase hosting service is used to deploy the amazon-clone app This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* Firebase hosting service is used to deploy the amazon-clone app
+* Check SCREENSHOT folder for the screenshots of the App.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts